bluenote-1577/skani/README.md

 ### Major bug:

-- In versions v0.1.3 - v0.1.5, **when > 5000 comparisons were done with `skani search` or `skani dist`**, the ANI was inaccurate.
+- In versions v0.1.3 - v0.1.5, **when > 5000 genomes were queried with `skani search` or `skani dist`**, the ANI was inaccurate.
 This is fixed in v0.2.0 now.

 See the [CHANGELOG](https://github.com/bluenote-1577/skani/blob/main/CHANGELOG.md) for the skani's full versioning history.